Jzbonner/programming-cs/DSA-Workbook/Algorithms/Sets/Combinations.md

 working with combinations the resulting collection may or may not contain duplicates or repetitions.

-- :beginner: Combinations with Repetitions - Where `n` is the number of items to choose from and we choose `r` of them; repeition allowed order doesn't matter.
+- :beginner: Combinations with Repetitions - Where `n` is the number of items to choose from and we choose `r` of them; repition allowed order doesn't matter.

-- :beginner: Combinations without Repetitions - Where `n` is the number of things to choose from, and we choose `r` of them; no repeition order doesn't matter.
+- :beginner: Combinations without Repetitions - Where `n` is the number of things to choose from, and we choose `r` of them; no repition order doesn't matter.

 ![Diagram 3](https://github.com/Jzbonner/ProgrammingConcepts/blob/master/img-media/Combinations.png?raw=true)